wfirooooooo/bashlist/net-init/README.txt

 hi,
-You can use this scripts to init the network config for new installed server which is not config the network.
+You can use these scripts to init the network config for new installed server which is not config the network.

  1 net-init-bond.sh